 Mental Health Consultant, Brenda Reynolds Consulting and Counselling

-Well-known for developing the Health Support program, under the Indian Residential Settlement Agreement and the Truth and Reconciliation Commission, Brenda continues to share her experience through numerous speaking engagements and as an expert witness, namely with the Supreme Court of Canada case: Fontaine v.
-Canada, regarding the National Centre for Truth and Reconciliation’s appeal on Independent Assessment Process’ record destruction.
-In 1992, the Alberta Foster Parent Association recognized Brenda for her commitment to children by awarding her the Social Worker of the Year award.
-More recently, the Alberta Medical Association recognized Brenda with a 2019 Medal of Honor for her contribution to the advancement of health education–specifically on the history and health impacts of Indian Residential Schools and Indian Hospitals.
+Well-known for her development of the Indian Residential School Resolution Health Support program under the Indian Residential Settlement Agreement and the Truth and Reconciliation Commission, Brenda continues to share her experience through numerous speaking engagements and as an expert witness, namely with the Supreme Court of Canada case: Fontaine v.
+Canada regarding the National Centre for Truth and Reconciliation’s appeal on Independent Assessment Process’ record destruction.